tum-gis/citygml-change-detection/README.md

 ## Windows

-1. Import this project into IDE of choice (such as Eclipse, NetBeans, etc. ) using Maven.
-The required artifacts can be found in [pom.xml](pom.xml).
+1. Import this project into IDE of choice (such as Eclipse, NetBeans, etc. ) using Gradle.

 2. Once imported, these artifacts/dependencies shall be automatically downloaded to the local system.